AdaCore/learn/courses/intro-to-ada/contracts.rst

        DB_Entry ("",     21);  --  Precondition will fail!
     end Show_Simple_Precondition;

-In this example, we want to ensure that the name field in database doesn't contain an empty string.
-We can implement that by using a precondition that ensures that the length of the string used for the :ada:`Name` parameter in the :ada:`DB_Entry` procedure is greater than zero.
+In this example, we want to ensure that the name field in our database doesn't contain an empty string.
+We can implement this requirement by using a precondition that ensures that the length of the string used for the :ada:`Name` parameter of the :ada:`DB_Entry` procedure is greater than zero.
 If another subprogram attempts to call the :ada:`DB_Entry` procedure with an empty string for the :ada:`Name` parameter, the call will fail because the precondition is not met.

 Note that the :ada:`pragma Assertion_Policy` statement is used to force the compiler to generate a check for the precondition.
 The same